Michiaki Kamada: Biography

 Kamada was promoted to rear admiral on 15 October 1941.
 He served on the staff and commanded forces of the Japanese 8th Fleet in New Guinea from October 1942-December 1943.
+In October 1943 he ordered the executions of three Allied POWs, one of whom was Leonard Siffleet, the only Western POW killed by the Japanese during the war whose execution was caught on camera.
 On 23 August 1944, Kamada took command of Japanese naval forces, designated the 22nd Naval Special Base Force, based in Balikpapan, Borneo, making him the military governor of Dutch Borneo.
 Kamada's forces were subsequently involved in the Borneo Campaign of 1945.
 He was promoted to vice admiral on 1 May 1945.

 Surrender and execution

 Kamada surrendered his forces to Australian Major General Edward James Milford aboard on 8 September 1945.

 After the surrender of Japan, a Dutch military court in Pontianak convicted him of war crimes for the executions of 1,500 west Borneo natives in 1944 and the ill treatment of 2,000 Dutch POWs held on Flores Island.
 Kamada was sentenced to death and was executed by hanging on 18 October 1947.